These rewards saver savings accounts give you an incentive to keep saving.

 - IMB Reward Saver.
 Make no withdrawals and deposit $50 or more every month to get 2.20% p.a.
 On your IMB Reward Saver savings account balance.

 - ING Savings Maximiser.
-Link the Savings Maximiser to an ING Orange Everyday Transaction Account and make a deposit of $1,000 or more every month to get rewarded with 2.80% p.a. interest on your Savings Maximiser balance.
+Link the Savings Maximiser to an ING Orange Everyday Transaction Account and make a deposit of $1,000 or more every month plus make 5+ card purchases a month to get rewarded with 2.80% p.a. interest on your Savings Maximiser balance.

 - P&N SwiftSaver Account.
 Get 2.00% p.a.
 When you deposit $10 or more and make no withdrawals.